lventosa/portfolio/README.md

 ### **Who painted what?
 Artist Prediction Using Deep Learning** <a name="artists"></a>

 This project consists of two separated parts.
 It first analyzes data from the 50 most influencial artists of all time using basic data exploration and visualization techniques.
-Secondly, a deep learning model is constructed to identify the author of a given painting.
+Secondly, a deep learning model is constructed to identify the author of a given painting. --> 2nd part: still in the making

 Launguage: **Python**.
 Project notebook available [here](./art-history/artist-predictor.ipynb).